Canterbury Cathedral: 18th century to the present

 During the bombing raids of the Second World War its library was destroyed, but the cathedral did not sustain extensive bomb damage; the local Fire Wardens doused any flames on the wooden roof.

 In 1986, a new Martyrdom Altar was installed in the northwest transept, on the spot where Thomas Becket was slain, the first new altar in the cathedral for 448 years.
 Mounted on the wall above it, there is a metal sculpture by Truro sculptor Giles Blomfield depicting a cross flanked by two bloodstained swords which, together with the shadows they cast, represent the four knights who killed Becket.
 A stone plaque also commemorates Pope John Paul II's visit to the United Kingdom in 1982.
 Antony Gormley's sculpture Transport was unveiled in the crypt in 2011.
 It is made from iron nails from the roof of the south-east transept.

 In 2015, Sarah Mullally and Rachel Treweek became the first women to be ordained as bishops in the cathedral, as Bishop of Crediton and Bishop of Gloucester respectively.
 In 2022, it was announced that David Monteith, who is gay and in a civil partnership, would serve as dean of the cathedral.
 His appointment was criticised by the Global South Fellowship of Anglican Churches (GSFA) and the Global Fellowship of Confessing Anglicans (GAFCON); the Church of England defended the decision stating that Monteith lives chastely with his partner.
 In 2024, the cathedral began offering blessings for same-sex couples "already in civil partnerships or civil marriages" or in "covenanted friendship" during ordinary or regular church services in accordance with "Prayers of Love and Faith".

 The cathedral is Regimental Church of the Princess of Wales's Royal Regiment and a graduation venue for the University of Kent and Canterbury Christ Church University.

+The cathedral houses a canvas depicting the "Adoration of the Shepherds" that was attributed to Bartolomeo Schedoni but has been identified as a lost work by Gregorio Pagani, specifically the painting previously thought lost that was once in the Cook collection in Richmond and later in the Wetzler collection in London.